-Originating in Genoa Italy, pesto is a sauce traditionally consisting of basil, garlic, pine nuts, Parmigiano-Reggiano or Pecorino Sardo cheese and blended with olive oil.
-Commonly used as a sauce for a variety of pastas, pesto is also great mixed with potatoes, used as a pizza sauce, as a sandwich spread with salami, lettuce and tomato, or even on scrambled eggs for breakfast.
+Originating in Genoa Italy, pesto is a sauce traditionally consisting of basil, garlic, pine nuts, Parmigiano-Reggiano, or Pecorino Sardo cheese and blended with olive oil.
+Commonly used as a sauce for a variety of pasta, pesto is also great mixed with potatoes, used as a pizza sauce, as a sandwich spread with salami, lettuce, and tomato, or even on scrambled eggs for breakfast.

 Yield: 1 cup

 1 oz Italian flat-leaf parsley

 3 cloves garlic, chopped

 ½ tsp salt